-Wichita Mayor is pushing for citywide mask mandate
+Wichita mayor is pushing for citywide mask mandate

 WICHITA, Kan.
-(KSNW)- Wichita’s Mayor, Brandon Whipple, is pushing for a city wide mask mandate.
+(KSNW) – Wichita Mayor Brandon Whipple is pushing for a citywide mask mandate.
 It comes just one day after the county lifted it’s restrictions.

 Per Governor Kelly’s Executive Order 20-68, a mask mandate is still in effect in Sedgwick County public places which will expire at the end of the month.